 What Are Some Credit Risk Assessment Models?

-Credit risk assessment models help evaluate and manage the likelihood of borrower default and potential financial losses.
-Following are some widely used techniques:
+Credit risk assessment models help evaluate the likelihood of borrower default and possible losses.
+Common credit risk assessment techniques include:

 1. Credit Scoring Models: These models assign a numerical score that reflects the likelihood of default.
 It incorporates factors such as payment history, credit utilization, length of credit history, and types of credit accounts.
 Common examples include FICO scores and VantageScore, which help lenders make quick, data-driven lending decisions.